FlyCode30/cst3106_portfolio/Projects/Yahtzee/assets/docs/yahtzeeSummary.md

-This is a Yahtzee game I created for a school project.
-It is currently a 1 player game in which you roll dice up to 3 times per turn and attempt to get the best possible score based on the combination of dice you get.
+- This is a 1 player game in which you roll dice up to 3 times per turn and attempt to get the best possible score based on the combination of dice you get.
+- You start a new game by clicking "New Game".
+Roll 3 times, or until the "Roll Again" button becomes shaded out, put in the score you want to keep, and then click "Score".
+Your score will kept for the rest of your game and carry out the first roll for your next turn.
+Repeat until eveerything is filled out.
+- The values shown at the end of a turn are possible scores only.
+You have to put in your own score to keep it.
+A new game can be started at anytime by clicking "New Game".
+- <a href="https://github.com/FlyCode30/cst3106_yatzy">CLICK HERE</a> to be directed to this projects GitHub page.
-As with most of the projects here, a link to the code can be found at my GitHub page.
-Click on the link at the bottom of the page, or <a href="https://github.com/FlyCode30/cst3106_yatzy">CLICK HERE.</a>
+- Additional files related to this project can be found under "Project Files" in the dropdown menu at the top of the page.
-If you currently do not have access to my GitHub, then feel free to go to my <a href="contact.html">CONTACT PAGE</a>, and ask for priviliges.